Central Indiana prepares for heavy rains, potential for flooding

 INDIANAPOLIS (WISH) — Much of central Indiana is under a flood watch ahead of weekend full of heavy rain.

-That rain has Public Works crews working to get ahead of what could potentially cause some major problems on the roads.
+That rain has DPW crews working to get ahead of what could potentially cause some major problems on the roads.

-“Any obstruction in a storm grate be that litter or even leaves or anything like that, that’s just one more way that the storm water sitting on the street won’t be able to drain,” said Ben Easley with the Department of Public Works (DPW).
+“Any obstruction in a storm grate be that litter or even leaves or anything like that, that’s just one more way that the storm water sitting on the street won’t be able to drain,” said Ben Easley, with the Department of Public Works.

 Easley says crews have already inspected 100 specified “rain routes,” clearing about 650 drainage structures.